-New York Approves $2B Inflation Relief Refunds and Permanent Middle-Class Tax Cuts
+New York Approves $2B Relief and Middle-Class Tax Cuts

 As part of its FY2026 state budget, New York has approved a $2 billion inflation relief package aimed at providing direct financial support to over 8 million residents.
 Announced by Governor Kathy Hochul on May 6, 2025, this initiative also includes the most significant middle-class tax cuts the state has seen in decades — all while expanding social programs like universal school meals.